-The primary goal of this guideline is to develop evidence-based recommendations for the testing of microsatellite instability and/or mismatch repair deficiency in patients with advanced solid tumor malignancies being considered for checkpoint inhibitor therapy.
+The primary goal of this guideline is to develop evidence-based recommendations for the testing of MSI and/or MMR in patients with advanced solid tumor malignancies being considered for checkpoint inhibitor therapy.

-- Which test modality best predicts DNA mismatch repair?
+- Which test modality best predicts DNA MMR?

 - Do MMR by immunohistochemistry, polymerase chain reaction, or by next generation sequencing results predict improved clinical outcomes in patients treated with checkpoint inhibitors?